meshery/meshery/docs/pages/guides/tutorials/exploring-kubernetes-cronjobs.md

 #### 7. **Saving and Sharing**
-   - Save your scenario in Meshery Playground for future reference.
+  Share your scenario with other Meshery users or the community for collaborative learning.

+1. Save Your Scenario:
+   - Click the save option in MeshMap Designer and give your scenario a descriptive name.

+2. Make Design Public:
+   - Toggle the visibility of your design to "Public" to allow others to view it.

+3. Share Your Design:
+   - Copy the shareable link or invite collaborators directly from MeshMap Designer.

+4. Invite Friends to Collaborate:
-   - Invite friends to collaborate in your design.
+   - Share the link with friends or collaborators to enable collaboration on your design.

+5. Confirm Sharing Settings:
+   - Ensure sharing settings align with your preferences, such as viewing, editing, or commenting permissions.

+6. Save Changes:
+   - Save any changes made to the sharing settings to apply them.

 <!--

 Show user how to make Design public and share with other users in MeshMap Designer.

 -->

-Share your scenario with other Meshery users or the community for collaborative learning.

 ### Conclusion
 Congratulations!
 You've successfully completed the lab on exploring Kubernetes CronJobs using Meshery Playground.
 This hands-on experience has provided valuable insights into scheduling and automating tasks in Kubernetes using CronJobs.
 Explore more scenarios in the Meshery Playground to enhance your skills in cloud-native technologies.